diegoalexglz/Appium-Course/Appium notes.md

    C:\Program Files\Java\jdk-21
    ```

-2. Download Android Studio, find out the Android SDK path (when installing) and add it to Environment System Variables.
+2. Download Android Studio (in this case, version 2023.1.1.28), find out the Android SDK path (when installing) and add it to Environment System Variables.

    ```bash
    C:\Users\Diego\AppData\Local\Android\Sdk